wardellbagby/gh-workflow-gen/README.md

 node generate_workflows.js
 ```

-This will create the `workflows` directory inside of your existing `.github` directory with the generated Workflows saved.
+This will create the `workflows` directory inside your existing `.github` directory with the generated Workflows saved.

 ### That setup is...complex.
 Any other examples?